miscing/cv/README.md

 # Cv

 A personal cv generator.
 Generates a cv based on github repository topics, so your cv will always reflect your current code.
+If you decide to use this CV maker please LEAVE THE LINK TO THIS REPOSITORY.
+[Uses githubs octokit javascript client.](https://github.com/octokit/rest.js)

 ## Cool features:
  - Select the parts you want to keep, then print as PDF.
 Keep all your CV versions in one place, customize for each job application.